 Dawn is the organizer of the Indigenous Women's Arts and Entrepreneurship Conference.
-This event is held at Willis College in the St. Laurent Shopping Centre, Ottawa and offers free traditional Indigenous arts workshops to hundreds of Indigenous women.
-The conference also boasts a diverse vendor membership; dozens of artists sell their products in the shopping centre during the IAC.
+This event is held in Ottawa and offers free traditional Indigenous arts workshops to hundreds of Indigenous women.
+The conference also boasts a diverse vendor membership; dozens of artists sell their products in the shopping centre during the IWAC.

-Dawn dedicated many years of volunteer work for the Sixties Scoop Network / National Indigenous Survivors of Child Welfare Network committee as the creator of their logo and graphic designs for social media, print and web.
-Other web and graphic design work includes Century 21 Central America (1999), All Image Promotions (1994-1998), Congress of Aboriginal Peoples (Walking In Her Moccasins), Millside Ceramics, the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.
+Dawn has been a graphic designer for over 25 years.
+Her web and graphic design work includes All Image Promotions (1994-1998), Century 21 Central America (1999), Congress of Aboriginal Peoples (Walking In Her Moccasins), Millside Ceramics, Remember Me: A National Day of Remembrance (First National Day of Truth and Reconciliation, Parliament Hill, Ottawa, the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.

-Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario, she is part of an advisory group and is collaborating with the roundtable for the Indigenous Arts Economic Study by AANDC, a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.
+Dawn has contributed to many advisory groups and has consulted with many organizations that are exploring better relationships with Indigenous people.
+She was a roundtable collaborator for the Indigenous Arts Economic Study by Indigenous and Northern Affairs, a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.

 Dawn attended Niagara College, Brock University, George Eastman House (analog photography) and Dundas Valley School of Art.
 Major - visual arts, Minor - Aboriginal Studies.

 Dawn spent 3 years living in Central America studying Indigenous cultures, their language and arts.